robbiev/robbiev.github.com/blog_entries_md/four-column-ascii.md

 >I always thought it was a shame the ascii table is rarely shown in columns (or rows) of 32, as it makes a lot of this quite obvious. eg, http://pastebin.com/cdaga5i1
 It becomes immediately obvious why, eg, ^[ becomes escape.
 Or that the alphabet is just 40h + the ordinal position of the letter (or 60h for lower-case).
 Or that we shift between upper & lower-case with a single bit.

-You know in [ASCII](http://www.asciitable.com/) there are 32 characters at the beginning of the table that don't represent a written symbols.
+You know in [ASCII](http://www.asciitable.com/) there are 32 characters at the beginning of the table that don't represent a written symbol.
 Backspace, newline, escape - that sort of thing.
 These are called [control characters](https://en.wikipedia.org/wiki/Control_character).

 In the terminal you can type these control characters by holding the `CTRL` (control characters, get it?) key in combination with another key.
 For example, as many experienced vim users know pressing `CTRL+[` in the terminal (which is `^[` in [caret notation](https://en.wikipedia.org/wiki/Caret_notation)) is the same as pressing the `ESC` key. **But why is the escape key triggered by the `[` character?
 Why not another character?** This is the insight soneil shares with us.